zulubit/dwlit/README.md

 polkit polkit-elogind lxsession xdg-desktop-portal-wlr xdg-desktop-portal-gtk fcft fcft-devel
 ```

 Install these (and their `-devel` versions if your distro has separate development packages).
-The reference names of packages are from *voidlinux*
+The reference names of packages are from *Void (Linux)*, if you're using a different distro, these packages are surely available so make sure to look up their names if instaling referenced ones fails.